 Recreationally, Lee is an avid consumer of American comic books and hates the pretentious term 'graphic novel.'
 When not enjoying genre films from other countries, he cleans up after his cats.

 Elana manages all content updates for the RTF website, coordinates department-sponsored summer camps and workshops, manages social media outreach, coordinates the Longhorn Denius showcase and other RTF initiatives, and produces promotional materials for departmental events.

-Before retiring (August 2019), Bert was the office manager for the Department of Radio-Television-Film since the fall of 1997.
-He will be returning to work with us part-time in October.
+Before retiring (August 2019), Bert was the full-time office manager for the Department of Radio-Television-Film since the fall of 1997.
+He has been assisting the office staff part-time since October.
 Bert is most proud of meeting a troubled student or faculty member and leaving them with hope.

 Tessandra Lancaster has been an Advisor in the Moody College since 2016, first for Communication & Leadership and now for RTF.
 She received a B.A. in Philosophy and an M.A. in College Student Development from St. Edward’s University.
 She currently serves as Chair for the Pride and Equity Faculty/Staff Association (PEFSA) here at UT and sits on the Board of Directors for a local non-profit organization.

 Some of her many interests include camping, reading, playing video games, attending music festivals, and meditating.
 She especially enjoys connecting with RTF students about the kinds of media they have been personally affected by.